 If you want to build your own online store with your Procreate art, but aren’t ready to make the plunge to your own website, Etsy is a great place to start.

-Self-hosting of your own ecommerce store via Sellfy, Shopify, or other website tool, offers you the most control and ability to build brand awareness when selling your art.
+Having your own e-commerce store via Sellfy, Shopify, or other website tool, offers you the most control and ability to build brand awareness when selling your art.
 This can be a large undertaking and should only be taken on with the appropriate knowledge of marketing, business, and ecommerce.

-When you decide to host your own ecommerce website, EVERYTHING is on you.
+When you decide to open your own e-commerce store on your own website, EVERYTHING is on you.

 You no longer have Etsy to help bring in traffic or manage credit card payments.
 You need to be savvy with marketing and business workings in order to be successful.